Russia struggles with legacy of 1917 Bolshevik Revolution

 Dima Litvinov said his great-grandfather “would be horrified by the extreme nationalism and religious intolerance that is going up in Russia.”

 “I think he would want to challenge and oppose all of these things,” he said.

 Dima Litvinov said Russia now faces some of the same problems that led to the 1917 revolution.

 “Russia, in a way, hasn’t moved on,” he said.
 “People feel detached from the ability to affect their fate and the government.
 The authorities like it that way.”

-Associated Press writers David Keyton in Stockholm, and Kate de Pury in Moscow, contributed to this report.
+Associated Press writers David Keyton in Stockholm and Kate de Pury in Moscow contributed.